Dogs at Christmas: how to make sure your dog stays happy and safe

 - Dogs can become overwhelmed by Christmas so make sure they have a quiet space to escape to if they want to take a break from the festivities.
 If you use a crate for your puppy or dog, cover with a blanket and give them something to play with, such as a Kong or favourite toy.

 - Try to keep food, exercise and toilet training routines the same.
 Consistency can help your dog feel more secure.

-- If you have guests coming over, let your dog meet people at their own pace.
+- If people are going to be visiting you, let your dog meet people at their own pace.
 Excitable children in particular can be overwhelming for dogs.

 - Don’t forget that dogs can get anxious if left alone, so if you’re planning to visit lots of people, take your dog with your or keep the amount of time they are left alone to a minimum.

 - If you’re spending Christmas day with friends or family and your dog is coming with you, take along something which smells familiar, like their bed, to help them feel secure.
 Add to that some of their favourite toys and chews to keep them entertained.

 Advice for a safe Christmas